-Ba sis of Distinction Accrual Basis of Accounting Cash Basis of Accounting 1.
-Prepaid/Outstanding accrued/unaccrued lncome in Balance Sheet.
-Expenses/ under this, there may be poutstanding expenses and accrued incomes in the Balance Sheet.
-Under this, there is no prepaid/outstanding expenses or accrued/unaccrued incomes.
-2. Higher/lower Income in case of prepaid expenses and accrued income Income Statement will show lower income.
-3. Higher/lower income incase of outstanding expenses and unaccrued income Income Statement will show a relatively lower income.
+Basis of Distinction Accrual Basis of Accounting Cash Basis of Accounting 1.
+Prepaid/Outstanding Expense accrued/unaccrued Income Balance Sheet. prepaid/outstanding 2.
+Higher/lower Income in case prepaid expenses and accr income Income Statement will show lower income. ase Income Statement will show a relatively lower income.
 Income Statement will show higher income.
-4. Recognition under the Companies Act.
-1956.
-This basis is recognized under the Companies Act, 1956.
+4. Recognition under the Compar Act.
+1956. nies This basis is recognized under the Companies Act, 1956.
 This basis is not recognized under the Companies Act, 1956.
-5. Availability of options to an accountant to manipulate the accounts by way of choosing the most suitable method out of several alternative methods of accounting e.g. FIFO/LIFO/SLM/ WDV Under this, an accountant has options.
-Under this an accountant has no option to make a choice as such.
+5. Availability of options to accountant to manipulate accounts by way of choosing most suitable method out of sev alternative methods of accoun e.g. FIFO/LIFO/SLM/ WDV eral Under this an accountant has no option to make a choice as such.